FelipePoter/Flyve-CSS/CONTRIBUTING.md

-# Contributing to Nuck CSS Framework
+# Contributing to Flyve CSS Framework

-Thank you for considering contributing to Nuck CSS!
+Thank you for considering contributing to Flyve CSS!
 Contributions are essential to improve and expand our framework.
 Please follow the guidelines below to facilitate the contribution process.

 ## Reporting Issues

-If you encounter any problems or bugs, feel free to [open an issue](https://github.com/FelipePoter/Nuck-CSS/issues) in the repository.
+If you encounter any problems or bugs, feel free to [open an issue](https://github.com/FelipePoter/Flyve-CSS/issues) in the repository.
 Make sure to include details about the problem and any relevant information that can help in resolution.

 ## Contributing Code